What is the original Japanese cooking? Tempura? Sukiyaki?

 ☆ 7 “Chawan” and “Yunomi”

-Have you ever thought why a “Chawan (meaning tea bowl)” is for putting rice and “Yunomi (meaning hot water bowl)” is for drinking tea?
+Have you ever thought why a “Chawan ( tea bowl)” is for putting rice and “Yunomi ( hot water bowl)” is for drinking tea?

 In the era of Nobunaga and Hideyoshi (16th century), porcelain bowls were brought into Japan from China and Korea along with the custom of “drinking tea”.
 The surface of the porcelain was soft and smooth with a glaze, so it was highly prized and it was said that one “tea bowl” was as precious as one castle.